Drew Butera: International career

 Butera played for the Italian national baseball team in the 2013 World Baseball Classic (WBC) and 2017 WBC.
 His grandmother was born in Italy.
 His father Sal was a coach for the Italian team in 2017.

 Butera was 3-for-16 with a home run and double in the 2013 WBC.
 He hit two solo home runs four games in the 2017 tournament, tied for the 8th most home runs in the tournament.

 Coaching career

 Los Angeles Angels

 On April 5, 2022, Butera retired from playing and joined the Los Angeles Angels as the team's bullpen coach.

 Chicago White Sox

 On November 7, 2023, the Chicago White Sox announced Butera as the team's catching coach.
 He remained with the White Sox headed into 2025 after the club's historically poor record and change in managers.
 He was let go by the White Sox following the 2025 season.

+Toronto Blue Jays

+On December 10, 2025, Butera was hired to serve as a major league coach for the Toronto Blue Jays.